-Read a more detailed account of how to get surface water rights in Colorado.
+Read a detailed account of how to get surface water rights in Colorado.

-You need a permit from the Colorado Department of Naturel Resources to dig a well on your property.
+You need a permit from the Colorado Department of Natural Resources to dig a well on your property.

 However, a loophole to this law is that you can garden indoors – such as starting an aquaponics garden.